Kostas Manolas: Style of play

 Manolas possesses the speed to keep track of smaller, quicker attackers, while also possessing the strength and aggression needed to battle with more physical opponents.
 Without the ball, he is both assertive and attentive in his marking of opponents, never neglecting his defensive duties, and always keen for a challenge.
 He is also a deceptively quick footballer, given his size, able to sweep up behind a high-line but also having the versatility and discipline to play deeper.
 Although he is primarily known as a stopper, he is also a solid passer; indeed, few players better combine the virtues of an old-fashioned centre-half with the modern need to build play from the back.
 He is also known for his tackling and ability in the air.

 Personal life

-Manolas is the nephew of the legendary Greek footballer Stelios Manolas and the cousin of Konstantinos Manolas.
+Manolas is the nephew of the legendary Greek footballer Stelios Manolas, and the cousin of Konstantinos Manolas.

-He is fluent speaker of Greek, Italian, and English.
+He is a fluent speaker of Greek, Italian, and English.